anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter07.rst

 find that a multi cluster solution can address many of these problems like security and software life cycle management.

 Without multi tenancy within a cluster, separate clusters must be used to provide adequate separation for CNFs that require strong isolation.
-CNFs may need to be separated for various reasons including different types of workloads based on their vendors, environments like production vs. non production, per categorization, or supporting independent lifecycles.
+CNFs may need to be separated for various reasons including different types of workloads based on their vendors, environments (e.g.: production vs. non production), per categorization, or supporting independent lifecycles.
 Having multiple clusters to deploy CNFs into allows operators to chose similar CNFs together while segregating those with different lifecycles from each other.
 CNFs deployed into the same cluster can be upgraded together to reduce the operational load while CNFs that require different versions, configurations, and dependencies can run in separate clusters and be upgraded independently if needed.